PGL50/Pewlett-Hackard-Analysis/README.md

 ### The resulting table is a list of all employees with DOB in 1952 and their job titles (Multiple titles per employee)
 ![Retirement Titles](./Resources/retirement_titles.png)

-### The following code selects info from the retirement_titles tables and selects the most recent title along with first and last name
+### The following code selects info from the retirement_titles tables and selects the most recent title along with first and last name and saves it into a new table -- unique_tables

 ```SQL
 -- Use Distinct with Orderby to remove duplicate rows